Andre-Profitt/3D-World-Model/README.md

     --num_epochs 50
 ```

-This compresses 9D observations to 16D latent codes (~2x compression for this simple task, but scales better with high-dimensional observations).
+This maps observations into a latent space.
+For 9D vector observations, this is a re-representation (e.g., to 16D) to test the architecture.
+For high-dimensional inputs like images, it serves as true compression.

 #### 2. Train Latent Dynamics Model